fogfish/fogfish.github.io/_posts/2019-07-28-composable-cloud-components-with-aws-cdk.md

 This is because functions describe the solution to your problem.
 If your code contains many lines then highly likely you are solving few problems without articulating them.
 A critical thinking is the process of software development.

-A recent release of [AWS CDK](https://github.com/aws/aws-cdk) not only made an opportunity to deliver Infrastructure as a true Code but also gave a capability to make it from decomposable elements.
+A recent release of [AWS CDK](https://github.com/aws/aws-cdk) not only made an opportunity to deliver Infrastructure as a true Code but also gave a capability to make it from composable components.
 Unfortunately, the development kit ignores a pure functional approach.
 The abstraction of cloud resources is exposed using class hierarchy.

 ```typescript
 import * as cdk from '@aws-cdk/core'